Haivision/srt/docs/API-functions.md

 4. If you want to connect a group to multiple links at once and use blocking mode, you might want to use [`srt_connect_group`](#srt_connect_group) instead.
-This function also allows you use additional settings, available only for groups.
+This function also allows you to use additional settings, available only for groups.

 |      Returns                  |                                                           |
 |:----------------------------- |:--------------------------------------------------------- |